sketch204/ActivityIndicators/README.md

 ### Usage

-All indictors are encapsulated in the `Indicator` struct.
-You can add a `Default` style indicator to your layout with the following snippet.
+All indicators are encapsulated in the `Indicator` type.
+There are a number of indicator style available, as shown in the gif above.
+You can add the `Default` style indicator to your layout with the following snippet.
 ``` Swift
 import SwiftUI